 Video can be a great way in increase engagement on websites.
 According to an article in Forbes, embedding videos in landing pages can increase conversion by up to 80%, and 90% of customers say that watching a video about a product helps their purchasing decision.

 You might instinctively shy away from using stock footage.
 But increasingly, stock photos and videos are created by professional photographers and videographers.
 Using them is a great way to get a professional result at a fraction of the price–ideal, especially if you’re looking for a 5-10 second clip for a background.

+There's also a huge selection available through Envato Elements.
 Here’s a roundup of standout stock video that would be ideal for websites: